jhbaxi/gujmorphdataset/README.md

 number_3  | Number can not be determined

-- master_data_adjective_3347.xls : The first collumn contains an inflected word and the remaining collumns contains binary values indicating whether the perticular feature is set or not.
+- morph_tagging_adjective.xls : The first collumn contains an inflected word and the remaining collumns contains binary values indicating whether the perticular feature is set or not.
 Below is the description of noun features.

 Collumn Name  | Feature